Progressive, real-world learning. Online.

 You will be commencing Trimester 2 on a part-time basis with only course work units in T2 (HPS433/HPY710 Client-Centred Skills in Practice and HPS434/HPY712 Psychology Research Methods (Advanced).

 You can either complete the course in 2021 by undertaking the course work (HPS431/HPS715 and HPS432/HPS742) and research thesis (HPS435/HPY720) units in T1 and research thesis unit (HPS436/HPY721) in T2, 2021

 Complete the course in 2022 by undertaking the research thesis units (HPS435/HPY720) in T1 and (HPS436/HPY721) T2, 2021 and course work units (HPS431/HPS715 and HPS432/HPS742) in T1, 2022.

 NOTE: Cloud (online) is available to Domestic students only, limited places available.

 Additional course information

 The current requirements for registration as a provisional psychologist include the completion of four years of academic study of psychology that is recognised by the Psychology Board of Australia.
-The academic program usually consists of an approved undergraduate psychology sequence followed by an approved fourth-year of study, such as Deakin’s Graduate Diploma of Psychology or honours in psychology.
+The academic program usually consists of an approved undergraduate psychology sequence followed by an approved fourth-year of study, such as Deakin’s Graduate Diploma of Psychology (Advanced) or honours in psychology.

 Following successful completion of an approved fourth-year of psychology study, you may apply for provisional registration with the Psychology Board of Australia and associate membership of the Australian Psychological Society (APS).
 Deakin’s Bachelor of Psychology (Honours) can lead directly to provisional registration provided the honours year is completed within this four-year course.